 Pega XML to BPMN converter tutorial

-The Camunda Consulting team has created a set of freely available tools for migrating process flows.
-The tools for migrating Pega process flows can be found here.
+The Camunda Consulting team has created a set of freely available tools for migrating Pega process flows.
 You’ll quickly notice it is a Maven project which can be opened in just about any integrated development environment.
 Eclipse and Intellij are two of the more popular IDEs.
-But first you’ll need to clone or download the migration tools repository – you can do that here.
+But first you’ll need to clone or download the migration tools repository.

 For this tutorial we’ll use Eclipse as our IDE.

 - Once you’ve cloned or downloaded the Git repository, copy the contents of the Pega converter tool repository into a fresh workspace.
 If, for example, your Git repository is at C:gitRepos then you’ll find the Pega converter at C:gitReposmigrate-to-camunda-toolsPegacreate BPMN from Pega XML